January 30, 2018 Weather Forecast

 Hilo

-Overnight: Isolated showers.
+Today: Isolated showers after 1pm.
 Widespread haze.
-Partly cloudy, with a low around 61.
-Calm wind.
-Chance of precipitation is 20%.

-Tuesday: Isolated showers before 7am, then isolated showers after 1pm.
-Widespread haze.
 Mostly sunny, with a high near 80.
 Light and variable wind becoming southeast 5 to 10 mph in the afternoon.
 Chance of precipitation is 20%.

-Tuesday Night: Isolated showers before 1am.
+Tonight: Isolated showers before 1am.
 Widespread haze.
 Partly cloudy, with a low around 63.
 Southeast wind 5 to 10 mph becoming light and variable in the evening.
 Chance of precipitation is 20%.

+Wednesday: Scattered showers after 7am.
+Widespread haze.
+Mostly sunny, with a high near 79.
+Calm wind becoming southeast around 5 mph in the morning.
+Chance of precipitation is 30%.
+New precipitation amounts of less than a tenth of an inch possible.

 Kona

-Tuesday Night: Scattered showers before midnight.
+Tonight: Scattered showers before midnight.
 Widespread haze.
 Partly cloudy, with a low around 61.
 Southeast wind around 7 mph.
 Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

+Wednesday: Isolated showers.
+Widespread haze.
+Mostly sunny, with a high near 80.
+South wind around 8 mph.
+Chance of precipitation is 20%.

 Waimea

-Tuesday Night: Scattered showers before midnight.
+Tonight: Scattered showers before midnight.
 Widespread haze.
 Partly cloudy, with a low around 52.
 West southwest wind around 5 mph.
 Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

+Wednesday: Scattered showers.
+Widespread haze.
+Partly sunny, with a high near 73.
+West wind around 8 mph.
+Chance of precipitation is 40%.
+New precipitation amounts of less than a tenth of an inch possible.

 Kohala

-Tuesday Night: Scattered showers before midnight.
+Tonight: Scattered showers before midnight.
 Widespread haze.
 Partly cloudy, with a low around 45.
 West southwest wind around 11 mph.
 Chance of precipitation is 30%.

+Wednesday: Scattered showers.
+Widespread haze.
+Partly sunny, with a high near 69.
+Southwest wind around 11 mph.
+Chance of precipitation is 30%.
+New precipitation amounts of less than a tenth of an inch possible.

 South Point

-Tuesday Night: Isolated showers.
+Tonight: Isolated showers.
 Widespread haze.
 Partly cloudy, with a low around 66.
 West southwest wind around 7 mph.
 Chance of precipitation is 20%.

+Wednesday: Isolated showers.
+Widespread haze.
+Mostly sunny, with a high near 82.
+Southeast wind around 9 mph.
+Chance of precipitation is 20%.

 Puna

-Tuesday Night: Scattered showers, mainly before midnight.
+Tonight: Scattered showers, mainly before midnight.
 Widespread haze.
 Partly cloudy, with a low around 61.
 South southwest wind around 6 mph.
 Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

+Wednesday: Scattered showers.
+Widespread haze.
+Partly sunny, with a high near 77.
+South wind around 11 mph.
+Chance of precipitation is 40%.
+New precipitation amounts of less than a tenth of an inch possible.

 Waikoloa

-Tuesday Night: Scattered showers before midnight.
+Tonight: Scattered showers before midnight.
 Widespread haze.
 Partly cloudy, with a low around 61.
 East wind around 6 mph.
 Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

-Light land breezes and mostly dry conditions will dominate over most areas through the early morning hours as we transition towards a wet southerly wind pattern.
-A cold front approaching the Hawaiian Islands from the west on Tuesday will cause southerly winds to build with increasing clouds and showers spreading slowly eastward down the island chain.
-The wind speeds will likely be strong enough over the summits of the Big Island for wind advisory conditions over the next day or two.
-The cold front is expected to reach Kauai Tuesday night then stall across the central islands on Wednesday, with additional deep tropical moisture bringing continued periods of wet and unstable conditions through the upcoming weekend.
+Wednesday: Isolated showers.
+Widespread haze.
+Mostly sunny, with a high near 81.
+West wind around 6 mph.
+Chance of precipitation is 20%.

 Data Courtesy of NOAA.gov